 The Kid (1921)

-Charlie Chaplin’s first feature-length comedy film also contains one of his most emotionally-charged scenes.
+One of the greatest actors of all time, Charlie Chaplin’s first feature-length comedy film also contains one of his most emotionally-charged scenes.
 This is where Tramp’s adopted son is taken away by the authorities.
 The Tramp runs after the kid and after a roof-top chase finds him.
 We get a heart-warming close-up shot of the kid Coogan and Chaplin’s face pressed together.
 The coming together of these tender-hearted societal outcasts will always stay fresh in a movie-lover’s mind.

 3. Hanging from a Clock